Greene County, PA Harper's Ferry, WV Baltimore and St. Michaels, MD Williamsburg and Jamestown, VA Charlottesville, VA

 "I can see our car!" (red one to the left in the parking lot).

 Back safe and sound!
-But that wasn't enough transportation for one day, so we drove back into downtown Baltimore to the
+But that wasn't enough transportation for one day, so we drove back into downtown Baltimore to the B&O Railroad Museum.
+Readers of our past trips (2005, 2008 and 2013) know we can't pass up TRAINS!

 The B&O Railroad Museum (coordinates 39.285713, -76.632643) is comparable to the York Railway Museum (see our 2005 trip, warning this is a 32MB PDF file).
 Although the B&O Railway Museum is US-centric, it is not exclusively Baltimore and Ohio equipment.
 There is a standard gauge heavy Shay from West Virginia, a GG1 electric from the Pennsylvania Railroad (sadly not on display; John remembers seeing and riding behind GG1's right up to his college days), and two camelback locomotives.
 There are also three model railroads (outdoor G-scale and indoor HO-scale layouts in Baltimore and an O-scale layout in Ellicott City, Maryland).